sul-cidr/mime/README.md

 ## Ingesting videos for analysis

-The processing steps are highly subject to change as analytical methods are added or modified, but as of late January 2024, the full sequence for adding a performance video to the platform is as described below.
+The processing steps are highly subject to change as analytical methods are added or modified, but as of late February 2024, the full sequence for adding a performance video to the platform is as described below.
 The provided file paths are all relative to the folder on the host system set by `VIDEO_SRC_FOLDER=` in the `.env` file.
 Note that the steps assume an output .json from from running pose estimation on the video file is already present in the same folder as the video; all other video analysis steps now can be done via the commands below.

 Steps marked with an asterisk `*` may be optional if a viable output file is present from a previous run of the step.